trendwerk/fixed-navigation/README.md

 - *Only* the `toggle-navigation` transition is applied when the header should not be fixed but could be toggled
 - *Only* the `fixed-navigation` transition is applied when the header should be fixed but could not be toggled
 - *Both* transitions are applied when the header should be fixed and could be toggled
-- `position: fixed` is applied when the header could be toggled (this overwrites `toggle-navigation`'s absolute positioning)